udityalaad/DecentralizedLotteryService/README.md

   An ethereum smart contract to facilitate a decentralized lottery system with support for lottery creation, voluntary (one-time) participation, maintaining participation history and random (and fair) winner selection

   #### Rules of the system
-  1. A user creates a lottery instance (and partipates with his/her contribution), also associating a result-eligibility timestamp
+  1. A user creates a lottery instance (and participates with his/her contribution), also associating a result-eligibility timestamp
-  2. Other users can participate in the (already created) lottery (at most once) with their own contribution
+  2. Other users can participate in the (already created) lottery (at most once per lottery) with their own contribution
-  3. Once the result-eligibility-timestamp is reached/exceeded, no new participations are allowed
+  3. Once the result-eligibility-timestamp is reached/exceeded, no new participations are allowed & the winner can be declared
   4. Winner declaration (can be triggered by anyone)
      - Randomly selected (at most once per lottery)
-     - WinningAmount = MIN(lottery.value, 2 * winner.contribution)
+     - WinningAmount = MIN(2 * winner.contribution, lottery.value)
      - LotteryServiceOwnerProfit = lottery.value - WinningAmount

   #### Service Ownership rules
-  1. Contract-creator/deployer will be the initial-owner
+  1. Contract creator/deployer will be the initial-owner
   2. Change in ownership is allowed (only by the current owner)
-  3. Service-Profits must be withdrawable/spendable only by the current owner
+  3. Service-Profits must be spendable only by the current owner

   <p align="right">(<a href="#readme-top">back to top</a>)</p>